Blog

 Because these three questions are core components of a traditional personal statement, we encourage you to download a free copy of the mbaMission Personal Statement Guide, which offers in-depth guidance on how to approach these queries, along with multiple illustrative examples.

-Prepare some flexible core stories to use with behavioral “Tell me about a time when” questions.
+Prepare flexible core stories to use with behavioral questions.

-For many applicants, these types of behavioral questions are the scariest because there is an almost endless number of them.
+For many applicants, the types of behavioral questions in the vein of “Tell me about a time when…” are the scariest, because the variations are almost endless.
 Tell me about a time when you served as a leader.
 Tell me about a time when you failed at something.
 Tell me about a time when you needed to ask for help.
 And on and on.
 How do you prepare for such questions without having to formulate individual, tailored answers to the 50 or so options you can imagine—let alone the 500 or more you cannot?

 First, think broadly.
 These questions tend to fall into a few different categories: a time when you led, a time when you followed, a time when you succeeded, a time when you failed, a time when a team experience went smoothly, and a time when it went less smoothly.
-So a good strategy is to have three to five go-to stories that you can mold to fit a question that falls into any of these categories.
+So, a good strategy is to have three to five go-to stories that you can mold to fit a question that falls into any of these categories.

 For example, perhaps you once led a team that really went off the rails, and you had to pull things together and get everyone back on track.
 That one experience could be used as the basis for a response to any sort of team, leadership, or conflict/challenge question.
 You could also prepare by working backward, so to speak.
 In this case, you identify two or three compelling stories about yourself that you really want to share with your interviewer.
 Start examining those stories now to figure out how you might frame or present each one as a fitting answer to any of these kinds of questions.

 For additional help with preparing for your admissions interviews, download your free copy of the mbaMission Interview Guide, which goes into more detail on the different kinds of interviews you might encounter, as well as the types of questions typically asked (including 100 common interview questions), and provides tips for what to do before, during, and even after your interview.
-Another useful resource to consider is mbaMission’s suite of school-specific Interview Guides, which break down what you can expect in an interview with your target school and how to prepare accordingly.
+Another useful resource to consider is mbaMission’s suite of school-specific Interview Guides, which break down what you can expect in an interview with your target school and explain how to prepare accordingly.

 Finally, rather than viewing your upcoming interviews as a challenge, see them as an opportunity, a chance to show how excited you are about attending that particular school.
-Let your interviewer see your enthusiasm, and that in turn will make them enthusiastic about you.
+Let your interviewer see your enthusiasm, and that in turn will make them enthusiastic about you.To learn other strategies for improving your interview performance, sign up for a complimentary 30-minute consultation with an mbaMission expert.

 Upcoming Events